More than a walk in the woods: discover CardinhamPosted by Sophie Hesp on Updated on

 Insider top tips from a local

 Cardinham’s central location in Cornwall puts you in prime position to explore the ins and outs of the county during your stay.
-For sandy excursions, Polzeath is a family-friendly beach popular for its surf, while the coastal town of Looe, and nearby Polperro are lovely seaside spots to spend a day on the south coast.
+For sandy excursions, Polzeath is a family-friendly beach popular for its surf, while the coastal towns of Looe and nearby Polperro are lovely seaside spots to spend a day in the south.

-Daymer Bay is a dog-friendly beach on the east side of the River Camel Estuary and is just a short car journey from Cardinham, while Porthluney Beach and the surrounding Caerhays Estate are also lovely spots to spend the day.
+Daymer Bay is a dog-friendly beach on the east side of the River Camel Estuary and is just a short car journey from Cardinham, while Porthluney Beach and the surrounding Caerhays Estate are perfectly peaceful and highly recommended for whiling away an afternoon.

 With a thriving maritime scene and a beautiful estuary that’s rich in local wildlife, Fowey is one of Cornwall’s most prestigious towns – a wonderful day trip destination.
-For food connoisseurs, Trewithen Restaurant in nearby Lostwithiel cooks up spectacular dishes using local seasonal ingredients, and a tour and tasting at Camel Valley Vineyard is your chance to discover some exquisite award-winning Cornish wines.
+For food connoisseurs, a tour and tasting at Camel Valley Vineyard is your chance to discover some exquisite award-winning Cornish wines.